mtlynch/mtlynch.io/content/notes/noah-bragg-stokefire-1/index.md

   - Manor Lords, a total war simulation built by a solo dev over the past six years.
 - Game will be free to play to encourage participation.
 - Game will save state in NFTs to make it easier to transfer between wallets, but Noah doesn't anticipate people trading their game state NFTs the way they do with art NFTs.
-- He's building on the Base blockchain because he expects consumes to be there due to Coinbase's investment.
+- He's building on the Base blockchain because he expects consumers to be there due to Coinbase's investment.

 ### Early access